Learn - Planner

 - Pay On.
 The date this event is scheduled for.

 - Status.
-Drop-down with Scheduled, Paid/Spent, and Resolved.
-Picking Resolved and saving closes the event and writes a History row, the same as tapping Resolve item in the toolbar.
+Scheduled, Paid/Spent, or Resolved.
+Choosing Resolved and saving does the same thing as Resolve Event.

-- Mark Event as Paid flags it as paid for your reference.
-The checkmark appears in the Paid column.
-The account balance is unchanged.
-The event stays on the Planner.
-Tap the same button again to flip it back to Scheduled.
+- Mark Event as Paid flags it for your own reference and puts a checkmark in the Paid column.
+No balance moves, the event stays on the Planner, and the button flips to Mark Event as Unpaid.

-- A successful Match Transactions session can resolve an event for you when a real bank transaction is matched with it.
+- A Match Transactions session can resolve it for you when a real transaction is matched to it.

-- Delete Event removes the event from the Planner and writes a Deleted row to History.
-The balance is not touched.
+- Delete Event removes it and writes a Deleted row to History.

-For the precise definitions of Scheduled, Paid, and Resolved, the three paths to Resolved, and what each path does to your running balance, see Matching and Resolving.
-For everything that ends up in History (and how to reverse it), see History and Undo.
+For the definitions of Scheduled, Paid, and Resolved and the three routes to Resolved, see Matching and Resolving.
+For reversing any of it, see History and Undo.

 Quick reference